A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: A Homotopy Approach for MPCC

-\begin{remark} For simplicity of exposition, we set \(\mathcal{W} =\emptyset\) in the remaining proofs throughout this paper, unless explicitly mentioned otherwise; all subsequent results have straightforward counterparts when \(\mathcal{W} \neq\emptyset\) is considered, up to replacing the Clarke limiting cone with the limiting normal cone for the corresponding indices \(i\in\mathcal{W}\). \end{remark}
+\begin{remark} For simplicity of exposition, unless explicitly mentioned otherwise we set \(\mathcal{W} =\emptyset\) in the remaining proofs; all subsequent results have straightforward counterparts when \(\mathcal{W} \neq\emptyset\) is considered, up to replacing the Clarke limiting cone with the limiting normal cone for the corresponding indices \(i\in\mathcal{W}\). \end{remark}

-We are now in a position to state whether the approximating problems~\eqref{LL_subproblem}, together with their optimality conditions~\eqref{LL_KKT}, are well-justified surrogates of the original problem~\eqref{MPCC_simple} and its optimality condition in \cref{definition_M_C}.
+We are now in a position to state whether the approximating problems \eqref{LL_subproblem}, together with their optimality conditions~\eqref{LL_KKT}, are well-justified surrogates of the original problem~\eqref{MPCC_simple} and its optimality condition in \cref{definition_M_C}.
 To this end, we leverage the concept of \emph{consistent approximation}.